john-itcsolutions/ChubbaMorris/README.md

 Truly distributed ledger,
 with secure Runtime and Carrier network.

-conceived by John Olsen IT Cloud Solutions Australia
+Chubba Morris(TM) conceived by John Olsen IT Cloud Solutions Australia